ZackariaAntar/React-Redux-Feedback-SPA/README.md

 ## Description

 A full stack Single Page [CRUD app](https://www.freecodecamp.org/news/crud-operations-explained/) that navigates a user through a feedback submission form, and allows the user to edit their responses before submitting.
-This app includes an admin page that allows for submissions to be deleted from the database.
+This app includes an admin page on the feature-stretch-mode branch that allows for submissions to be deleted from the database.

 ### Prerequisites
 * [NODE.js](https://nodejs.org/en)